mindkin/hourfleet/docs/index.md

 # Understanding Your Car Share

-* [First Steps First](stepbystep.html).
+* [Getting Started](stepbystep.html).
 These are things that you need to get sorted first before your car sharing business can operate properly.
-* [Configuring Your Car Share](configure.html).
-There is lots to configure in your Car Share to make it your own, and match your unique business.
-Start here to see what you can configure.
+* [Setup Your Car Share](configure.html).
+There is lots to setup in your Car Share to make it your own, and match your unique business.
+Start here to see what you need to configure.
 * [Integrations](integrations.html).
 Learn about the online services that Hourfleet integrates with.
 [Stripe](http://stripe.com) integration is mandatory for your car share to charge your customers.
 * [Your own website](yoursite.html).
-You need your own companies website and landing page, and host some other important pages and images.
+You need your own companies website and landing page, and host some other important pages and images of your own.

-## How it Works
+## How Hourfleet Works

 * [Hourfleet 101](howitworks.html).
 The basics of Hourfleet car shares.
 * [The Hourfleet App](screens.html).
 Get familiar with the Hourfleet App that your customers will be using, either on their mobile devices or on their desktop devices.
 * [Carkits](carkit.html).
 All you need to know about this cool in-car device.
 * [Insurance](insurance.html).
 Supporting your insurance provider

-## Try It Out
+## Try It Out Now

-[Try Out](tryout.html) You have created your new Car Share, now lets go see how it works in the App for you and your customers.
+You have created your new Car Share, now lets go see how it works in the App for you and your customers.
+Try out our [Walkthrough](tryout.html)

-## Operating Your Car Share
-* [Who does what, when?](roles.html) - Learn about the distinct roles of network operators (you!), car owners and car borrowers, and who needs to do what when.